Electric bicycle laws: Massachusetts

+Riders of these electric bicycles do not require a license and are afforded all the rights and privileges related to all bicycle riders except as noted: These electric bicycles are allowed most places traditional bicycles are allowed: roadways, bike lanes, bike paths, paved trails, and if specifically allowed by local jurisdiction and signage, natural surface trails.
+Electric bicycles are prohibited from sidewalks and most natural surface trails.
+Local jurisdictions may prohibit the use of electric bicycles on bikeways and bike paths, but this first requires a public notice, public hearing, and posted signage prohibiting electric bicycles.
+Manufacturers and distributors of electric bicycles must apply a prominent fixed label specifying the classification number, top assisted speed, and motor wattage.
+Persons who modify the motor-powered speed capability or engagement of the electric bicycle must appropriately replace this label.

-Massachusetts General Laws define three classes of motorized two-wheeled vehicles: Motorcycle, Motorized bicycle, and Motorized scooter.
-Although the definition of motorized scooter includes two-wheeled vehicles propelled by electric motors with or without human power, motorized scooter specifically excludes anything which falls under the definitions of motorized bicycle and motorcycle.
-Motorized bicycle is a pedal bicycle which has a helper motor, or a non-pedal bicycle which has a motor, with a cylinder capacity not exceeding fifty cubic centimeters, an automatic transmission, and which is capable of a maximum speed of no more than thirty miles per hour.
+Massachusetts does not explicitly use the Federal definition of Class III, 28 mph pedal assist e-bikes.
+Massachusetts General Laws defines other classes of motorized two-wheeled vehicles that are not Class I or Class II electric bicycles: Motorcycle, Motorized bicycle, and Motorized scooter.
+Although the definition of motorized scooter includes two-wheeled vehicles propelled by electric motors with or without human power, motorized scooter specifically excludes anything which falls under the definitions of Class I or Class II electric bicycles, motorized bicycle, and motorcycle.
+Motorized bicycle is a pedal bicycle which has a helper motor, or a non-pedal bicycle which has a motor, with a cylinder capacity not exceeding fifty cubic centimeters, an automatic transmission, which is capable of a maximum speed of no more than thirty miles per hour, and does not fall under the specific definition of a Class I or Class II electric bicycles.
 Motorcycle includes any bicycle with a motor or driving wheel attached, with the exception of vehicles that fall under the specific definition of motorized bicycle.
-Thus, a pedal bicycle with an electric motor or a non-pedal bicycle with an electric motor, automatic transmission, and maximum speed of 30 miles an hour would fall under the definition of motorized bicycle.
-An electric bicycle that did not meet those restrictions would be either a motorized scooter or motorcycle, depending on specific characteristics.
+Thus, a pedal bicycle with an electric motor or a non-pedal bicycle with an electric motor, automatic transmission, maximum speed of 30 miles an hour, and not a Class I or Class II electric bicycle, would fall under the definition of motorized bicycle.
+A non-Class I or II electric bicycle that did not meet those restrictions would be either a motorized scooter or motorcycle, depending on specific characteristics.